Sourabh044/django-graphql-user/README.rst

 graphql_user
 =====

-graphql_user is a Django app to conduct web-based graphql_user.
-For each question, visitors can choose between a fixed number of answers.
+graphql_user is a Django app, which is independent and can be implemented into any Django project. it provides the Custom User and also provide the crud functionality, Also provides authentication with JWT in with functionality to customize the payload.
 Detailed documentation is in the "docs" directory.

 Quick start